Alignak-monitoring-contrib/alignak-webui/docs/source/config.rst

 Configuration file location
 ---------------------------
 The application searches in several location for a configuration file:

     - /usr/local/etc/alignak_webui/settings.cfg
     - /etc/alignak_webui/settings.cfg
     - ~/alignak_webui/settings.cfg
     - */etc/settings.cfg
     - */alignak_webui/etc/settings.cfg
     - ./settings.cfg

 Each file found takes precedence over the previous files.
+As of it, for the same parameter with different values in */usr/local/etc/alignak_webui/settings.cfg* and *./settings.cfg*, the retained value will be the one configured in *./settings.cfg*.

 Configuration file format